ocramz/heidi/README.md

 ## Introduction

-A "dataframe" is conceptually a table of data that can be manipulated with a computer program; it potentially contains numbers, text and anything else that can be rendered as a string of text.
+A "dataframe" is conceptually a table of data that can be manipulated with a computer program; it potentially contains numbers, text and anything else that can be rendered as text.

 In scientific practice, a "tidy" dataframe is a specific way of arranging the data in which each row represents a distinct observation ("data point") and each column a "feature" (i.e. some observable aspect) of the data.